geosynchro/react-hooks-mock-code-challenge-gregslist/src/components/notes.md

 as a user i can:
 1[x] see all listings
 2[x] favorite and unfavorite any listing
-3[] remove a listing from a page by clicking icon, shoudl persist on refresh 4[] Search for listings by their name
+3[x] remove a listing from a page by clicking icon, should persist on refresh 4[] Search for listings by their name